mhaowork/amblegpt/README.md

 ## Recent Updates
+* Update to using GPT-4o.
+Half the price and better vision performance.
 * An option `add_ha_switch` for adding a Switch in Home Assistant to allow turning off AmbleGPT when AI summary is not needed.
 Also see [Home Assistant Switch](#home-assistant-switch) section below.
 (2023-12-03)
 * An option for less verbose summary: see `verbose_summary_mode` below (2023-11-30)
 * Use ffmpeg (if available) for sampling video .
 Thanks @skrashevich for the contribution (2023-11-30)